Genetically modified organisms authorisation guidance

 To apply for an authorisation of a GMO in GB:

 - After receiving your application, we will contact you to agree and set out the process for payment of any fees due to be paid for the analytical assessment as laid down in the legislation.
-We will also provide details on how to send the three samples (and standards) where applicable to the Reference laboratory.
+We will also provide details on how to send the three samples (and standards) where applicable to the reference laboratory.

 Application requirements

-In “Uploads” folder there are 3 subfolders:
+In the “Uploads” folder within our application portal there are 3 subfolders:

 1. Administrative dossier files